China premier warns on economic slowdown as data fans stimulus talk

 But on government corruption, Li had an unequivocal answer.

-"We will show zero tolerance for corrupt behaviour and corrupt officials.
+"We will show zero tolerance for corrupt behavior and corrupt officials.
 No matter who it is, or how senior their position, everyone is equal before the law," Li said, without mentioning any names.

 (Reporting by Adam Rose and Shao Xiaoyi; Additional reporting by Beijing Bureau; Writing by Koh Gui Qing and Kevin Yao; Editing by Neil Fullick and Richard Borsuk)